litmuschaos/litmus-docs/website/docs/troubleshooting.md

 ### While uninstalling Litmus portal using helm, some components like subscriber, exporter, event, chaos scenatios, etc are not removed.

-These arechaos delegatecomponents, which are launched by the control plane server, so first disconnect thechaos delegatefrom the portal then uninstall the portal using helm.
+These are chaos delegate components, which are launched by the control plane server, so first disconnect the chaos delegatefrom the portal then uninstall the portal using helm.

 ### Unable to Install Litmus portal using helm.
 Server pod and mongo pod are in CrashLoopBackOff state.
 Got this error while checking the logs of mongo container `chown: changing ownership of '/data/db/.snapshot': Read-only file system`.